In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Root vegetable latkes with Greek yogurt and sautéed apples
+Root vegetable latkes with apple-walnut salad and horseradish yogurt

 - ¼ teaspoon ground cinnamon

 - 1 tablespoon grated horseradish

 Calories 620, Total Fat 34g (44% DV), Sat.
 Fat 5g (25% DV), Trans Fat 0g, Cholest.
 90mg (30% DV), Sodium 220mg (10% DV), Total Carb.
 69g (25% DV), Fiber 9g (32% DV), Total Sugars 21g (Incl.
 0g Added Sugars, 0% DV), Protein 16g

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Wash produce before use

 Heat the oven to 250°F.

 - Scrub the potatoes; scrub or peel the carrots.
 Using the large holes of a box grater or a food processor fitted with the grating attachment, coarsely grate the vegetables.

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.
 Set aside the green parts for garnish.